manzoliric/create-with-pure-code/README.md

 ## How To?
 Choose an idea in the repository, create, finalize, and send us to include in the [completed projects](/PROJECTS.md).

+## Collaborate with projects in progress
+[Click here](/COLLABORATE.md) to see the projects that are in progress and contribute!

 ## Ideas

 ### Beginner